 To get a private student loan, credit is a critical factor.

 Do student loans affect credit score?
 Will my student loans be reported as one debt or several?

-Typically, each time you take out a student loan (semester, quarter, etc) it will be reported as a separate debt.
+Every time you may take out a student loan for each semester or quarter, each loan becomes reported as a separate debt even if all the loans are from the same lender.
+The multiple loan accounts may negatively impact your credit score.
 For example, if you are disbursed a loan payment each semester over four years, you are likely to see multiple student loan accounts on your credit report.
 This may have a negative impact on your score, as it will appear as though you have several accounts, even if they are through the same lender.

 Will paying off my loans early hurt my credit score?

-No. Contrary to what you may have read elsewhere, paying off your student loans early will not reduce your credit score – this is a myth.
-Banks do not harm your credit score for paying early, nor is the amount of interest you pay (or don’t pay) reported to the credit bureaus.
+No. Paying off your student loan early may not reduce your credit score.
+Also, banks do not report the amount of interest you pay (or do not pay) to the credit bureaus.

-Am I penalized for not making payments during a forbearance, deferment or grace period?
+Could I Get Penalized for Not Making Payments during a forbearance, deferment or grace period?

 In addition, if you find you are having difficulty making your payments due to a financial hardship, and your lender approves you for a forbearance, you will not be reported for non-payment.
 If you ever feel you may miss a payment for any reason, always contact your loan servicer or provider and let them know.
 They will try to work with until you can get back on track.